EngRslan/ddd-pattern-template/README.md

 After creating a project from the template:

-1. **Update the namespace** - The template will rename `CertManager` to your project name automatically
+1. **Update the namespace** - The template will rename `Engrslan` to your project name automatically
 2. **Configure connection strings** - Update database connections in appsettings.json files
 3. **Run database migrations** - Apply EF Core migrations to create the database schema
 4. **Configure CORS** - Update allowed origins for your environment